Vondelpark — Amsterdam’s version of Central Park

 The park covers 470.000 square meters.
 It includes fields of grass, trees, rose bushes, various ponds, playgrounds, et cetera.

 During the seventies the Vondelpark was a prime hangout for hippies.
-Many of them camped out overnight in the park, a practice that was soon made illegal.
+Many of them camped out overnight, a practice that was soon made illegal.

-On sunny days the park often still exudes a relaxed atmosphere.
+On sunny days the park often still exudes a bustling but relaxed atmosphere.

 Amsterdam Vondelpark: The Rules